amitgal21/Final_Project/README.md

 ######## License

-This project is open-sourced under the MIT License.
-For more details, see the  file.
+This project is licensed under the terms of the [MIT License](LICENSE).